4 Types of Health Plans: How They Compare

 - Point-of-service (POS) plans

-- High-deductible health plans (HDHPs) linked to health savings accounts (HSAs)
+- High-deductible health plans (HDHPs), which may be linked to health savings accounts (HSAs)

 Take a minute to learn how these plans differ.
 Being familiar with the plan types can help you pick one to fit your budget and meet your health care needs.
 To learn the specifics about a brand's particular health plan, look at its summary of benefits.